 Genes involved in proximal insulin signaling are unchanged in adipose tissue from Cushing’s Patients.

 As described in Figures 1B and 2F, we observed insulin resistance in concert with elevated glucocorticoid levels in both mice and humans.
 Several mechanisms have been proposed to link glucocorticoids to insulin sensitivity including elevated lipolysis.
 As shown in Figure 7A, There was a slightly higher expression of insulin pathway transcripts including FOXO1, insulin receptor (INSR), IRS1, IRS2 and p85 regulatory subunit of phosphoinositide-3-kinase (PIK3R1), consistent with previous studies (Gathercole et al. 2007; Tomlinson et al. 2010; Hazlehurst et al. 2013).
-The insulin pathway was globally expressed at significantly higher levels in the Cushing's disease patients compared to controls (q=0.006).
-These data do not support transcriptional downregulation of proximal insulin signaling genes as mediating insulin resistance.
+The insulin pathway was generally expressed at significantly higher levels in the Cushing's disease patients compared to controls (q=0.006).
+These data do not support transcriptional downregulation of proximal insulin signaling genes as mediating insulin resistance in subcutaneous adipose tissue.

 Changes in cell ceramide and glucosylceramide have been suggested to be important in vitro and in obesity and glucocorticoid-induced insulin resistance in skeletal muscle (Adams et al. 2004; Aerts et al. 2007; Holland et al. 2007).
 To test biochemically whether ceramides may play a role in the Cushing's disease associated insulin resistance in adipose tissue, we took a lipidomics approach to analyze ceramide species from the adipose tissue explants of the same patients.
 We observed no statistically significant changes in any ceramide species (Figure 7B, q>0.25).